First - I've Made a Choice

 In 2011 I decided it was time to position the business to sell.
 I put together a three-year plan and made my A-List of potential companies that I thought would align well with my niche.
 I also mapped out what I wanted for the sale.
 Not just financial goals, but transition contracts, ongoing consulting and positions for my staff.

 In December of the same year, I heard a presentation made by the President of one of my A-List companies about the planned growth for his family-owned business.
 Hearing his plans, I said to myself, "He's the One!"
 I invited him for coffee in January 2012 and the rest is history.
 Sonoran Gardens bought The Contained Gardener in August 2012 and met all of my sales goals.
 They continue to grow this new arm of their company and my two key staff remain with them today.

 The year of the sale, I donned my Coach’s hat so that I had an income through the sale process and while I was under contract as a consultant to the purchasing company.
 My coaching practice took off.

 Also at this time, I published my first book based on the expertise I gained in my first business.
 Getting Potted in the Desert, A Month by Month Guide to Successful Container Gardens in Hot and Dry Climates.
 That book was eight years in the making and only after selling my company, I finally was able to complete it.
-At this writing, 1600 copies have sold and the book is available on Amazon in print and Kindle formats as well as some Tucson, Arizona locations.
+At this writing, over 1750 copies have sold and the book is available on Amazon in print and Kindle formats as well as some Tucson, Arizona locations.

 The Dream of a Five-Year-Old